Chapter 1: Odor and the Science of Olfaction

 - Hydrogen peroxide

-One category of oxidizing agents are halogens.
+One category of oxidizing agents is halogens.
 Halogens are a group of elements found on the periodic table that are chemically related.
 There are five halogens:

 The term “halogen” means “salt producing.
 The most common types of salts produced by the reaction of halogen with different metals are: